WPChill/download-monitor/readme.txt

 Text Domain: -
 Requires PHP: 5.3

-Download Monitor is a plugin for uploading and managing downloads, tracking downloads, and displaying links.
+Download Monitor is a plugin for uploading and managing downloads, tracking downloads, displaying links and selling downloads!

 == Description ==

-Download Monitor provides an interface for uploading and managing downloadable files (including support for multiple versions), inserting download links into posts, and logging downloads.
+Download Monitor provides an interface for uploading and managing downloadable files (including support for multiple versions), inserting download links into posts, logging downloads and selling downloads!

 = Features =

 * Add, edit and remove downloads from a familiar WP interface; Your downloads are just like posts.
+* Sell your downloads from within your WordPress websites!
 * 100% Gutenberg compatible, including a new Download Monitor Download Block.
 Type /download to use it!
 * Quick-add panel for adding downloads / files whilst editing posts.
 * Add multiple file versions to your downloads each with their own data like download count and file links.